Skip to content

 Treatment does not generally overcome jaw clicking, but pain-free clicking does not usually require treatment.

-Self-care according to you dentist’s instructions will ensure treatment success.
+Self-care according to the instructions provided by healthcare professionals will ensure treatment success.